Buckingham: Governance

 There are two tiers of local government in Buckingham, at parish (town) and unitary authority level: Buckingham Town Council and Buckinghamshire Council.
 The town council is based at the Buckingham Centre on Verney Close in the town.

 Historically, Buckingham was an ancient borough, and it became a municipal borough in 1836.
 Buckingham Borough Council was based at Buckingham Town Hall until 1965, when it moved to Castle House on West Street.
 The borough was abolished in 1974 to become part of Aylesbury Vale district, with Buckingham Town Council being established as a successor parish covering the former borough.
 Aylesbury Vale District Council in turn was abolished in 2020, merging with Buckinghamshire County Council and the county's other districts to become Buckinghamshire Council.

 Transport

 Road

 Buckingham stands at the crossroads of the A413 (north-south), A421 and A422 (east-west) roads.
 The town was by-passed in the early 1980s by creating a new section of the A421 to the south.

 Bus

-Buckingham is linked to Milton Keynes, Winslow and Aylesbury by the regular X60 bus.
-An inter-city coach service, the X5, links the town to both Cambridge (via Bedford) and Oxford (via Bicester).
+Buckingham is linked to Milton Keynes, Winslow and Aylesbury by the regular X6 bus.
+An interurban bus service, the X5, links the town to both Bedford (via Milton Keynes) and Oxford (via Bicester).
 Some surrounding villages are connected to Buckingham by a market day bus and there is a community bus scheme called Bart.